Dileepvk98/multimedia-steganography/README.md

 ## Coming Soon

 - Warn if the file to be hidden does not fit the hideout audio/video/image and give and option to continue with truncation.
-- Audio in audio
-- Fix text/image in Video (lossy compression issue)
+- Fix text/image/audio in Video (lossy compression issue)
-- Video in video